 The Excel Web App is a whiz at making simple editing, formatting, and layout changes to your spreadsheet data and charts using common commands on its Home, Insert, and even Chart Tools tab (when a chart is selected).
-However, the web app is completely incapable of dealing with any type of graphic objects like comments, shapes that you draw, and other types of graphics that you've added (charts are about the only type of Excel graphics that it can handle).
+However, the Excel Online is completely incapable of dealing with any type of graphic objects like shapes that you draw and other types of graphics that you've added (charts are about the only type of Excel graphics that it can handle).
 To make modifications to these elements in your worksheet, you have two choices.
-Open the workbook in a local copy of Excel (assuming that the device you're using has Excel 2010 or 2013 installed on it) by clicking the Edit in Excel command on the Edit Workbook tab that appears at the top of the web app.
-Or, download a copy of the workbook to your local office computer (where you do have Excel 2013 installed) by choosing File-Save As-Download and make the more advanced edits to this downloaded copy of the file after you get back to the office.
+Open the workbook in a local copy of Excel (assuming that the device you're using has Excel 2010, 2013, or 2016 installed on it) by clicking the Edit in Excel command on the Edit Workbook tab that appears at the top of the web app.
+Or, download a copy of the workbook to your local office computer (where you do have Excel 2016 installed) by choosing File ▷ Save As ▷ Download a Copy and make the more advanced edits to this downloaded copy of the file after you get back to the office.